Support Us Button Widget

 Table of Contents

-From art school to medieval studies, check out these 12 local summer camps for Austin kids.
+From artistic endeavors to medieval studies, these 16 local summer camps offer something for every young explorer.

 Art and music camps

-Young ones interested in acting, singing, dancing, and performance will find a home at this collection of camps, which all end with a performance on the historic stage itself.
-Choose from a range of two-week sessions from Camp Paramount ($900), Story Wranglers ($850), and Songwriting ($800) programs.
+Young ones interested in acting, singing, dancing, and performing will find a home at this collection of camps, which all end with a performance on the historic stage.
+Choose from a range of two-week sessions from Camp Paramount, Story Wranglers, and Songwriting programs.
 Scholarships are available.

-Kids age 5-16 can choose to work on art based on 40+ themes — including video game art, superheroes, pets, and fantasy — using media ranging from watercolors to pottery.
-The dates and hours for this day camp vary based on the program, and start at $222.
+Kids ages 5-16 can choose to work on art based on 40+ themes — including video games, cartoons, pets, and fantasy — using mediums ranging from watercolors to pottery.
+The dates and hours for this day camp vary based on the program.

-Kids age 7+ can learn music composition, play with other musicians, and expand confidence in teamwork and communication at this two week-long camp.
-Tuition begins at $550.
+Kids ages 7+ can learn music composition, play with other musicians, and expand their confidence in teamwork and communication at this two-week-long camp.

 Education camps

-Children as young as 6 can learn coding skills, game design, and robotics, while older kids can tackle sports analytics, artificial intelligence, and space programs.
-Camps last throughout June and July and start at $639 per week — all-girls courses are also available.
+Children as young as 6 can learn coding skills, game design, and robotics, while older kids can tackle sports analytics, artificial intelligence, and video production.
+The camp calendar stretches from June to August — all-girls camps are also available.

-Bluebonnet School offers two week-long camps on subjects including Texas geography, farm-to-table cooking, and local art throughout the summer for kids between kindergarten and fourth grade.
-Sessions cost $325, and include lunches, snacks, and field trips.
+Bluebonnet School offers week-long camps on subjects including outdoor exploration, aquatic life, rocket science, film history, and chemistry throughout the summer for kids between kindergarten and fourth grade.
+Tuition includes lunches, snacks, and field trips.

 A young girl practicing a sewing project